This App Helped Me Stop Fearing My Credit Score — and It Went up 68 Points

 The app offers more than generic credit-building recommendations.
 It tells me which are best, based on my situation.

-For example, my credit garnered me a hideous 9.9% APR on my car loan two years ago.
+For example, my credit garnered me a hideous 9.9% APR on my car loan in 2014.
 Credit Sesame recommends a refinancing company that might get me a lower interest rate, and tells me my odds for being approved.

 It does the same with credit card offers.